oracle/terraform-provider-oci/website/docs/r/database_db_system.html.markdown

 			* `auto_backup_enabled` - (Applicable when source=NONE) If set to true, configures automatic backups.
 If you previously used RMAN or dbcli to configure backups and then you switch to using the Console or the API for backups, a new backup configuration is created and associated with your database.
 This means that you can no longer rely on your previously configured unmanaged backups to work.
 		* `db_name` - (Required when source=NONE) The database name.
 The name must begin with an alphabetic character and can contain a maximum of eight alphanumeric characters.
 Special characters are not permitted.
 		* `db_workload` - (Applicable when source=NONE) The database workload type.
+		* `defined_tags` - (Applicable when source=NONE) Defined tags for this resource.
+Each key is predefined and scoped to a namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Operations.CostCenter": "42"}`
+		* `freeform_tags` - (Applicable when source=NONE) Free-form tags for this resource.
+Each tag is a simple key-value pair with no predefined name, type, or namespace.
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
+Example: `{"Department": "Finance"}`
 		* `ncharacter_set` - (Applicable when source=NONE) The national character set for the database.
 The default is AL16UTF16.
 Allowed values are: AL16UTF16 or UTF8.
 		* `pdb_name` - (Applicable when source=NONE) The name of the pluggable database.
 The name must begin with an alphabetic character and can contain a maximum of eight alphanumeric characters.
 Special characters are not permitted.
 Pluggable database should not be same as database name.
 	* `db_version` - (Required when source=NONE) A valid Oracle Database version.
-To get a list of supported versions, use the [ListDbVersions](https://docs.us-phoenix-1.oraclecloud.com/api/#/en/database/20160918/DbVersion/ListDbVersions) operation.
+To get a list of supported versions, use the [ListDbVersions](https://docs.cloud.oracle.com/iaas/api/#/en/database/20160918/DbVersion/ListDbVersions) operation.
 	* `display_name` - (Optional) The user-provided name of the database home.
 * `defined_tags` - (Optional) (Updatable) Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
-For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Operations.CostCenter": "42"}`
 * `disk_redundancy` - (Optional) The type of redundancy configured for the DB system.
 Normal is 2-way redundancy, recommended for test and development systems.
 High is 3-way redundancy, recommended for production systems.
 * `display_name` - (Optional) The user-friendly name for the DB system.
 The name does not have to be unique.
 * `domain` - (Optional) A domain name used for the DB system.
 If the Oracle-provided Internet and VCN Resolver is enabled for the specified subnet, the domain name for the subnet is used (do not provide one).
 Otherwise, provide a valid DNS domain name.
 Hyphens (-) are not permitted.
 * `freeform_tags` - (Optional) (Updatable) Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
-For more information, see [Resource Tags](https://docs.us-phoenix-1.oraclecloud.com/Content/General/Concepts/resourcetags.htm).
+For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
 * `hostname` - (Required) The hostname for the DB system.
 The hostname must begin with an alphabetic character and can contain a maximum of 30 alphanumeric characters, including hyphens (-).

 	The maximum length of the combined hostname and domain is 63 characters.